gwastro/pycbc-config/O2/pygrb/README.md

  * postprocessing_o2.ini

 are the primary workflow configuration files.
 All three are required to run the analysis.
-In addition, specific options for running on offline/online data are included in the respective files.
+In addition, specific options for running on offline data are included.
 Trigger-specific options will also be required.

 An template workflow generation command is given below: